The Best Sales Prospecting Qualification Questions to Ask

 For starters, almost every salesperson, no matter what they are selling, asks the “What challenges are you experiencing?” (or very similar) qualifying question.

-And no matter what it is they are selling, they all start to sound the same to you.
-It won’t take long for prospects to tune out a salesperson that asks that question.
+And no matter what they sell, they all start to sound the same.
+Prospects won’t take long to tune out a salesperson asking that question.

 But the article said they were going to show the best “sales prospecting qualifying questions to ask” and if you are PROSPECTING, you aren’t in customer service and you aren’t sitting around waiting for inbound calls.

 You’re making outbound sales calls to prospects that, in most cases, weren’t expecting your call.
 And if you get past the opener (what you say after “Hello, my name is…”) and they are still on the phone, and you ask the “What challenges are you experiencing?” question, well, today’s prospects are going to get annoyed real fast with you.